Amar-Gill/gill-dot-coffee/src/content/post/setting-up-new-mac.md

 ## Configure Dev Environment
 ### Dotfiles
-- I'm using [dotbot](https://github.com/anishathalye/dotbot) as a dotfiles manager; I find to quite easy to work with
+- I'm using [dotbot](https://github.com/anishathalye/dotbot) as a dotfiles manager; I find it quite easy to work with
 - It uses symlinks to link files from my dotfiles repository to the locations required by my system
 ```zsh
 git clone git@github.com:Amar-Gill/dotfiles.git; cd dotfiles; ./install